gauravpatel2016/Terraform_Workshop/README.md

 43. There are so many ways you can define/pass variables.
 Read [Variable Precedence](https://www.terraform.io/docs/language/values/variables.html#variable-definition-precedence)

-44. Now we are going to run commands inside docker container.
+44. Run `terraform apply` first.
+Do not destroy.
+Now we are going to run commands inside docker container.
 For that, you can use `local_exec` [local_exec Documentation](https://www.terraform.io/docs/language/resources/provisioners/local-exec.html) .
 You can pass local_exec provisioner to resource block directly but we are going to use [null_resource block](https://registry.terraform.io/providers/hashicorp/null/latest/docs/resources/resource)

     Run command `mkdir noderedvol/ || true && sudo chown -R 1000:1000 noderedvol/`